 While eight months later, grief resurfaced, I understood that the decisions I made regarding my mother’s estate were mine to make.
 No eyebrow would raise in doubt.
 No sigh would undermine my confidence in knowing that it was the correct decision to leave my job and focus on my writing.
 I did not have to explain my shift in priorities or defend choices to anyone, even myself.

-Last Saturday, I said goodbye to the last cherished, ‘motherabilia’ at a local flea market.
+Last Saturday, I said goodbye to the remainder of the ‘motherabilia’ at a local flea market.

 Among the items that brought joy to others were: 44 pairs of earrings; 13 watches; 82 silver and gold necklace chains with about 24 different charms; 59 rings; 12 commemorative Royal Family wedding mugs; and 11 porcelain boxes.